English. It can be a tricky language.

 21) How can I intimate this to my most intimate friend?

+22) The stump sticking up from the ground was ground down on the grounds of it being a hazard.
 There is no egg in eggplant nor ham in hamburger; neither apple nor pine in pineapple.
 English muffins weren't invented in England or French fries in France(Surprise!).
 Sweetmeats are candies while sweetbreads, which aren't sweet, are meat.
 Quicksand works slowly, boxing rings are square and a guinea pig is neither from Guinea or is it a pig.
-And why is it that writers write but fingers don't fing, grocers don't groce and hammers don't ham?
 If the plural of tooth is teeth, why isn't the plural of booth beeth?
 Why doesn't "Buick" rhyme with "quick.
-Doesn't it seem crazy that you can make amends but not one amend.
-If you have a bunch of odds and ends and get rid of all but one of them, what do you call it?
-Is it an odd, or an end?
-If teachers taught, why didn't preachers praught?
+Doesn't it seem crazy that you can make amends but not amend one?
 If a vegetarian eats vegetables, what does a humanitarian eat?
 In what language do people recite at a play and play at a recital?
 Ship by truck and send cargo by ship?
 Have noses that run and feet that smell?
 How can a slim chance and a fat chance be the same, while a wise man and a wise guy are opposites?
 You have to marvel at the unique lunacy of a language in which your house can burn up as it burns down, in which you fill in a form by filling it out, and in which, an alarm goes off by going on.
 English was invented by people, not computers, and it reflects the creativity of the human race, which, of course, is not a race at all.
 That is why, when the stars are out, they are visible, but when the lights are out, they are invisible.